Biology Placement Exam

 - Test fees are subject to change without notice.

-On the day of the examination
+Prior to and on the day of the examination

 How to register for an examination

 If you have a documented disability that requires testing accommodations, you will need to register with Student Disability Services for coordination of these accommodations.
 The Student Disability Services (SDS) office is located at 1600 David Adamany Undergraduate Library in the Student Academic Success Services Department.
 To schedule an appointment, call 313-577-1851.
-Information about SDS can be found at studentdisability.wayne.edu/ .
+Information about SDS can be found at http://studentdisability.wayne.edu/ .